 What to look forward to: Gorgeous music performed live by the Edmonton Symphony Orchestra, powerful unamplified singing by renowned Canadian and international artists, stories filled with drama and passion, elaborate sets and costumes… the list goes on!
-Going to the opera can be a breathtaking, emotional, and thoroughly entertaining night out.
+Going to the opera can be a breathtaking and thoroughly entertaining night out.

 More about opera: Opera is a unique style of theatre that combines poetic language (libretto) with orchestral music (score).
-It usually involves a easy-to-follow plot that allows the music to take centre stage and singers to express emotion through their voice.
+It usually involves an easy-to-follow plot that allows the music to take centre stage and singers to express emotion through their voice.
 Compared to other art forms, opera is fairly new — it became popular in 17th century Italy and soon spread across Europe.
 Operas were written in Italian, French, German, Russian, English, and other languages.
 Some famous composers of opera are Verdi, Puccini, Wagner, Bizet, Rossini, and Mozart.

 Synopsis: At every performance, you may pick up a free program that gives you a detailed synopsis of the opera.
 Reading the synopsis helps you get a general idea of the plot, so you can focus more on enjoying the music and singing.